zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 Opening!
 ======
-If you are interested in **large-scale models (LLMs) fine-tuning and inference optimization**, we are actively looking for motivated colleagues/students at different levels (Postdoc, PhD, MSc, Undergraduate, etc.) to reach out and join us!
+If you are interested in **LLMs fine-tuning and inference optimization, Agentic AI**, we are actively looking for motivated colleagues/students at different levels (Postdoc, PhD, MSc, Undergraduate, etc.) to reach out and join us!

 - **PhD**: We have PhD positions open for 25/26 now.
-If you are interested in LLM/MLsys, HPC, and Distributed Systems.
+If you are interested in LLM/MLsys, Agentic AI, HPC, and Distributed Systems.
 Welcome to reach out and join us!

 - **Postdoc Positions**: Currently, we have **Postdoc Positions** related to the large-scale machine learning system, checkpointing design and optimization.
 Welcome to reach out and join us!

-- **Capstone Project for Undergraduate Student at PolyU (FYP)**: We have positions openings every year for the **Capstone Project** related to LLM and LLM inference, which will collaborate with the industry.
+- **Capstone Project/URIS Project for Undergraduate Student at PolyU (FYP)**: We have positions openings every year for the Capstone Project and URIS project related to LLM, LLM inference, and Agentic AI which will collaborate with the industry.
 Welcome to reach out and join us!
 We will provide hands-on guidance for your work!

-- **MSc Dissertaion/Thesis at PolyU**: We have positions openings every year for the **MSc Dissertaion/Thesis** related to LLM and LLM inference, which will collaborate with the industry.
+- **MSc Dissertaion/Thesis at PolyU**: We have positions openings every year for the **MSc Dissertaion/Thesis** related to LLM, LLM inference, and Agentic AI which will collaborate with the industry.
 Welcome to reach out and join us!
 We will provide hands-on guidance for your work!